Astros have combined no-hitter through 7 against Orioles - WTMJ

 Javier has started nine games this year.
 He’s pitched mostly in relief lately, but he certainly has the ability to go several innings.

-Houston was looking to pitch the seventh no-hitter in the majors this season.
-That would match 1990, 1991, 2012 and 2015 for the most since 1900, one shy of the record eight in 1884 — the first season overhand pitching was allowed.

 It would be the first combined no-hitter of the season.
-The others were thrown by San Diego’s Joe Musgrove, Carlos Rodón of the Chicago White Sox, Baltimore’s John Means, Cincinnati’s Wade Miley, Detroit’s Spencer Turnbull and the New York Yankees’ Corey Kluber.
+The others were thrown by San Diego’s Joe Musgrove (April 9), Carlos Rodón of the Chicago White Sox (April 14), Baltimore’s John Means (May 5), Cincinnati’s Wade Miley (May 7), Detroit’s Spencer Turnbull (May 18) and the New York Yankees’ Corey Kluber (May 19).

-In addition, Arizona’s Madison Bumgarner had a seven-inning hitless game in a doubleheader on April 25 that is not recognized as a no-hitter by Major League Baseball.
+In addition, Arizona’s Madison Bumgarner pitched a seven-inning hitless game in a doubleheader on April 25 that is not recognized as a no-hitter by Major League Baseball.

 More AP MLB: https://apnews.com/hub/MLV and https://twitter.com/AP_Sports